avidLearnerInProgress/data-structures-and-algorithms-nanodegree-udacity/P1-show-me-data-structures/Analysis.md

 ## Problem 3

-* Time Complexity - O(nlogn) where n = number of paths appended to the list
+* Time Complexity - O(n).
+See design consideration
-* Space Complexity - O(n) for each dictionary and O(|V|) for DFS
+* Space Complexity - O(n) Stores binary codes, priority queues and frequencies.

 * Design considerations -
-    1. Implemented everything that the sample step mentions.
-First I found the frequencies of the characters, then sorted them as per frequencies, created nodes starting with the least frequent characters to build a tree and finally traverse the tree to generate the codes.
-From these generated codes, we encoded the message.
-    2. To decode, I had to do a bit by bit tree traversal by going left or right at every iteration.
-This was performed until there was a single bit or char.
-    3. There are two dicts maintained, one for frequency and another for codes.
-To traverse tree we performed a DFS.
-    4. Sorting is used which brings the time complexity to O(nlogn)
+    1. Dictionaries are used to store the data as it allows for O(1) access.
+The priority queue is used along with Node having a frequency parameter.
+This provides easy access to frequencies associated with each letter.
+It also allowed in popping the least frequent character easily from the tree.
+    2. Binary codes are stored in Tree so there is no need to return anything.
+    3. In terms of time complexity, first we run through entire data to determine frequencies.
+Then, we build the priority queue.
+Next we build the tree and lastly we create compressed and decompressed data.
+So in every case, we run through entire data only once each time.

 ## Problem 4